Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 ![RPi 0 USB ports](https://github.com/pwndevelopers/community-wiki/assets/21370314/8de186f5-e095-47af-8e2c-e39705aac432)

 Insert your USB cable into the "DATA" port, and connect it to your PC.
 The green LED on your Pi should start blinking quickly for a while, that means it is starting up.
 In the meantime, you can enable Bluetooth and Hotspot on your phone, so you can get up and running.
 The process of booting up for the first time can take few minutes, up to tens of minutes depending on your SD card, so give it a little while.
-In the meantime, you can make yourself a coffee, have a snack, or join our community [Discord](https://discord.gg/PgaU3Vp) and get to known the most amazing people!
+In the meantime, you can make yourself a coffee, have a snack, or join our community [Discord](https://discord.gg/PgaU3Vp) and get to know the most amazing people!

 ## SSH into your pi...
 ### ... on Windows